-Finally, the Council decided that the structure in the annual report of 2010 would be the same as in previous years.
-The Council also decided that the Secretariat would work further according to the operational plan of 2011.
-Among other things, this involves the planning for a large conference in April 2012, organising seminars on requested themes and continuing to visit the government agencies responsible for statistics.
+Finally, the Council decided that the structure in the annual report of 2011 would be the same as in previous years.
+The Council also decided that the secretariat should work according to the proposed plan for 2012.
+Among other things, this means arranging a conference in April 2012, seminars on relevant themes, and a study trip to Eurostat in the autumn of 2012.